haoxsia/haoxsia.github.io/_research/Advanced-manufacturing.md

 <p align="center">
   <img src="https://haoxsia.github.io/images/research/2021-06-16-SiN-drum-nanofab.png?raw=true" alt="Photo" style="width: 500px;"/>
 </p>
-Fig.(a-g) shows the nanofabrication process of silicon nitride drum mechanical resonators.
+Figs.(a-g) show the fabrication process of silicon nitride drum mechanical resonators.
 We define the diameter of the drum by using electron beam (EB) resist CSAR62 to pattern circularly symmetric holes.
 The drum is released from the Si substrate by reactive ion etching (RIE) of the SiN layer (SF6 : Ar = 10 sccm : 10 sccm, for 6.5 min) through these opened holes, followed by a